SaurabhParate04/Cooperative_Bank_Management_System/README.md

-# Employees Cooperative Society Management System
+# Cooperative Bank Management System

 This is a software interface for cooperative society bank.
 This application is based on Java and SQL.
 All the account holders have a designation at some work agency which in this case is an educational institute.